ford-jones/lazarus/docs/api-reference.md

 > **filepath:** *The relative path to the TrueType `.ttf` font file.* \
 > **ptSize:** *The desired character pt size. (default: `12`)*

-#### TextManager::Text loadText(std::string targetText, int posX, int posY, int letterSpacing, float red, float green, float blue, TextManager::Text textIn)
+#### TextManager::Text loadText(std::string targetText, int fontId, int posX, int posY, int letterSpacing, float red, float green, float blue, TextManager::Text textIn)
 Loads the desired text using glyphs from the selected font.
 Sets the text's colour, position on the screen and letterspacing.
 It's worth noting \
 here that a space `' '` is equal to `letterSpacing * 8`.